Sandruski/deep-down/Deep Down/Game/README.md

 Number 2: decrease offset of "onlyBlittingCamera"

-Number 3: enable/disable onlyBlittingCamera
+Number 3: enable/disable "onlyBlittingCamera"

-Number 4: enable/disable collider culing
+## Innovation:

+Blitting only camera

+Collider Culing

+Enemy paths and behaviour from Tiled

 ## Tools used: